-The entropy E_i is an index number that measures the extent to which spending is dispersed across expenditure categories.
+The spending entropy E_i is a number that measures the extent to which spending of household i is dispersed across expenditure categories.
 It takes on a value of zero when all the expenditure is concentrated on a single item, and is equal to $\ln(k)$ (> 0) when the expenditure shares on all items are equal.
-As entropy rises when expenditures are distributed more smoothly across different goods, it can be used as a measure of spending diversity.1
+We use this measure to estimate the cross-sectional household level Engel curve for spending diversity, i.e. the relationship between E_i and x_i .